vietduc1441/vietduc1441.github.io/mxmfdiff.md

 ---

 # 1. Introduction:
-- I am javascript developer.
-Like many others, I got to check my code before commit, review and merge code from colleages.
+- I am javascript developer, developing widgets for Mendix applications.
+  As a routine, I often check my code one time before commit, review and merge code from colleages.
+  For that kind of work, one indispensable tool is "git diff".
-  Quite offten, i also work with mendix in server side.
+  Quite often, i also work with Mendix modeller for  server side.
   Great tool for business engineer by it's intuitive way to design the logic.
   In term of code review, What mendix can do:
     - Show list of changes between 2 revisions
     - Show overview history of microflow

-- I think, What users want more.
-    - A more detailed look on changes of:
+- Looking at another tool to do code review, Mendix user would want to have a look with more details on changes of:
     - Xpath
     - Attribute value
     - New settings of widget

+It was impossible to developer to intereact with it.

-- Last year, Mendix just have their SDK, making it possible to developer to read all mendix app info: mf, forms, domain models.
+Since last year, Mendix have just had their SDK, making it possible to developers to read all mendix app info: mf, forms, domain models.
-I think i have enought material in hand to implement that tool.
 In theory, you can just load all information of a Mendix app and then it's up to you to cook them.

+I think i have enought material in hand to implement that tool that allows user to ...
 For some of the first versions of the tool, I want to focus only on analyze Microflow and also get feedback of users on the tool.
 # 2. Chosen technology
 - React: build application by assemble different components